 I had turned into a hot head monster Mom.

 And, not only was I modelling crap emotional intelligence…

 But my kids were getting to know this crazy woman who I didn’t even recognize as their Mama.

 These were moments I would never get back.

-I started to learn to stay calm and enjoy the ride.
+I learned to stay calm and enjoy the ride.

 And here’s my sweet bio…

-Alex launched In Essence Coaching, LLC in 2011 after training with the International Coaching Academy to become a Certified Professional Coach.
-She is an active member of the International Coaching Federation, committed to upholding a high level of coaching standard.
+Alexandra Hughes launched In Essence Coaching, LLC in 2011 after training with the International Coaching Academy to become a Certified Professional Coach.

 Prior to this, Alexandra dedicated 18 years of her professional career to social change as an international development researcher and practitioner.
 She got her BA in Environmental Studies from Carleton University in Ottawa, Canada and her MPhil in Development Studies from the Institute of Development Studies at the University of Sussex in the U.K. She’s lived and worked in Africa, Europe, South and North America, and speaks English, French, Portuguese and Spanish.

-Alexandra loves her coaching projects second only to her three mischievous and vivacious children and her loving (ever patient) husband who now (after three international moves!!) live, love and laugh together in Washington D.C.
+Alexandra loves her coaching projects second only to her three mischievous and vivacious children and her loving (ever patient) husband who are about to embark on their forth international move to…Brazil!!